SamuM/KituraHeroku/README.md

 - Make sure you have committed the code to git by running ```git add .```, ```git commit -m "<message>"``` and the pushing it to heroku with ```git push heroku master```.

 - Add PostgreSQL to the project

 - Edit Main.Swift file

     - Establish PostgreSQL Connection
     - Create function to create the chicken
     - Create function to fetch all the chikens
     - Create function to fetch one chicken?
+    - Push to Heroku and emonstrate the results